Facebook Tracking Pixel

 Woman working at a laptop looking up and smiling at the camera

-Did you know that over 1 billion people worldwide are unable to access or use the information on your website if it’s not designed with accessibility in mind?
+Did you know that around 1.3 billion people worldwide have a disability that means they’re unable to access or use the information on your website if it’s not designed with accessibility in mind?

 globe with location pins with accessibility icons